 ‘An Eye to the Future’ will positively promote people who are blind or vision impaired to potential employers.
 It will also provide information and support to those employers.

-We will be creating a series of short films of people who are blind or vision impaired and currently working.
-These will be designed to showcase the diversity of roles and experiences people who are blind have within employment.
+We have created a series of short films of people who are blind or vision impaired and currently working.
+These were designed to showcase the diversity of roles and experiences people who are blind have within employment.

-An online platform will be created for information, resources and interaction between employees and employers and provide a place for people to discuss all things employment.
+An online platform has been established for information, resources and interaction between employees and employers and provides a place for people to discuss all things employment.

-We are also creating an Internship program to link jobseekers to employers.
+Our Internship program is designed to link jobseekers to employers.

 To showcase all of these elements, we will be hosting an Employment Symposium.